kjanko/python-fingerprint-recognition/README.md

 NOTE: the fingerprints must be in the `/database` folder

+## Credits

-# Special thanks to https://github.com/Utkarsh-Deshmukh/Fingerprint-Enhancement-Python for providing a library used to enhance the fingerprint picture.
+Special thanks to https://github.com/Utkarsh-Deshmukh/Fingerprint-Enhancement-Python for providing a library used to enhance the fingerprint picture.